 Possibly the most beautiful waterfall in California, the 129-foot Burney Falls features a curtain of cascades framed by lush greenery.
 Located in McArthur-Burney Falls Memorial State Park, the waterfall is best viewed between April and October.
 Visit early or late in the day to avoid crowds!

 The best part about Burney Falls is that water flow persists through the summer, when other California falls dry up.
-An easy one-mile loop trail takes you to an overlook above the falls (a relatively easy elevation gain) before bringing you to the foot of the falls for the grand up-close view.
+The easy to moderate Burney Falls Loop Trail brings you to an overlook above the falls before taking you to the foot of the falls for the grand up-close view.

 The green moss and lichen around the water make for beautiful photos, and in the fall, leaf colors are a bonus.
 Burney Falls is one of our favorite California waterfalls, because it is both beautiful and easy to access!